Stork enamine alkylation: Scope

 However, the reaction applies to a wide variety of electrophiles.
 Acyl halides result in the formation of 1,3-diketones (Stork acylation); and benzylic, allylic/propargylic, α-carbonyl (e.g., bromoacetone), and α-alkoxy (e.g., methoxymethyl chloride) halides alkylate the enamine.

-However, the mechanism of the Stork reaction is not entirely straightforward.
+The mechanism of the Stork reaction is not entirely straightforward.
 Enamines are stronger nucleophiles at the nitrogen atom, and initially react there before undergoing Hofmann-type rearrangement to the product.
 Thus methyl and other primary alkyl halides generally only give low to moderate yields of the desired alkylation product.

 An anionic enamine, known as an azaenolate or metalloenamine, enables alkylation with less-reactive alkyl halides:

 In this method a carbonyl compound is condensed to a Schiff base.
 The imine then reacts with a Grignard reagent to the corresponding Hauser base.
 The chelating effect of the magnesium ion and the species' negative charge shifts the primary site of nucleophilicity to carbon, and enables displacing a less reactive alkyl halide.
 Hydrolysis then yields the alkylated ketone.

 In the Enders SAMP/RAMP hydrazone-alkylation reaction, a hydrazone replaces the amine for enantioselection.